Safety

 • Describe how respirators seal on the wearer's face.

-• Define general fit testing.
+• Describe general fit testing.

-• Define qualitative fit testing.
+• Describe three methods of qualitative fit testing.

-• Define quantitative fit testing.
+• Describe quantitative fit testing.

 • Describe respirator maintenance procedures.